Welsh League Cup

-The Cymru Premier League Cup, currently known as the Nathaniel MG Cup for sponsorship reasons, is a cup competition in Welsh football organised by the Cymru Premier.
+The Cymru League Cup, currently known as the Nathaniel MG Cup for sponsorship reasons, is a cup competition in Welsh football organised by the Football Association of Wales.

 The competition was established in 1992 and is considered to be the second-most important domestic cup competition for Welsh football clubs, after the older and more prestigious Welsh Cup.
 Unlike the Welsh Cup, where 135 teams entered in 2008–09, the competition is only open to the members of the Cymru Premier, the Cymru North, Cymru South and a very select few other clubs.
 It should not be confused with the Welsh Football League Cup, which was for the clubs in the Welsh Football League, which despite its name only covered the south and centre of Wales up until it was disbanded at the end of the 2018-19 season.
+For the 2023-24 season Cardiff City and Swansea City U21 sides are 'wildcard' entries into the competition.

 Format

 Since the inaugural season in 1992/93 the format of the competition has changed many times.
-The 2006/07 season saw the introduction of a new format for the competition.
-Beginning in August, the eighteen premier league teams are split into six regionalised groups of three teams.
-The six group winners and two runners-up enter a quarter-final knock-out phase, followed by a two legged semi-final match before ending with the final in April.
+The 2006–07 season saw the introduction of a new format for the competition.
+Beginning in August, the eighteen Welsh Premier League teams were split into six regionalised groups of three teams.
+The six group winners and two runners-up entered a quarter-final knock-out phase, followed by a two legged semi-final match before ending with the final in April.

-The current format, introduced in 2014/15, saw a radical shake up for the competition.
-The 12 Cymru Premier teams are joined by six teams each from the two feeder leagues, and also four wildcard entrants.
-24 teams enter Round 1, with the previous season's four semi-finalists receiving a bye through to Round 2.
-The draw for each round is regionalized as per competition rules, with teams being divided between northern and southern sections.
-The format changed slightly for the 2018/19 season, with each round up to the semi-finals being regionalized, and the semis an open draw.
-The semi-finals will also take place over a weekend for the first time.
+A new format, introduced in 2014–15, saw a radical shake up for the competition.
+The 12 Cymru Premier teams were joined by six teams each from the two feeder leagues, and also four wildcard entrants.
+24 teams entered Round 1, with the previous season's four semi-finalists receiving a bye through to Round 2.
+The draw for each round was regionalised as per competition rules, with teams being divided between northern and southern sections.
+The format changed slightly for the 2018–19 season, with each round up to the semi-finals being regionalised, and the semis an open draw.
+The semi-finals took place over a weekend for the first time.

 From 2019-20 the format was expanded significantly with all 44 teams from the top two tiers of the Welsh football league system taking part as well as two wildcard entries.
-Twenty-eight clubs will enter in Round 1, which will be made up of any club without floodlights; the two wildcard entries; and the remaining teams ranked lowest in their respective Tier 2 league from the previous season.
-Round 1 will be regionalised, as will all rounds up to the Semi-Final stage.
-The fourteen winners will join the eighteen remaining sides in Round 2.
-This will be seeded so that Premier League sides are not drawn against one another.
+Twenty-eight clubs entered in Round 1, which was made up of any club without floodlights, the two wildcard entries, and the remaining teams ranked lowest in their respective Tier 2 league from the previous season.
+Round 1 was regionalised, as were all rounds up to the semi-final stage.
+The fourteen winners joined the eighteen remaining sides in Round 2, which was seeded so that Premier League sides are not drawn against one another.
 The winner of the tournament gained entry to the Scottish Challenge Cup.